gleb032/gleb032/README.md

 🎓 I am a third-year undergraduate student of the NRU MPEI majoring in Applied Mathematics and Computer Science.

-🧑‍💻 At the moment I am interning in the [Yandex Browser](https://apps.apple.com/ru/app/yandex-browser/id483693909?l=en) team, as well as constantly learning something new in iOS development and other areas :)

 Open to new acquaintances and would be happy to work on interesting projects 🙂

 📫 How to reach me: